2025 (July)

 Endogenously (Non-)Ricardian Beliefs

-A paper on multiple equilibria featuring both Ricardian and non-Ricardian outcomes that impact inflation dynamics.
+A paper on multiple equilibria featuring both Ricardian and non-Ricardian outcomes impact inflation dynamics.
+Bayesian model estimates suggest: 1970’s and 2021-22 are periods of non-Ricardian beliefs and inflation.
+Disinflation is a self-fulfilling and temporary escape from a non-Ricardian belief equilibrium.

 2011